valmadera/SQL_project_data_job_analysis/README.md

 ![Top Average Salaries By Countries](graphs/query_3.jpg) *This graph was built in Excel, it takes into account all roles for Data Analysts*

-### 4. What are the most in-demand skills for a Data Analyst?
+### 4. What are the most in-demand skills for a remote Data Analyst?

 ```sql
 SELECT